 I wanted to be a helping hand for the next generation of women leaders, to make sure that we keep them in our industry.
 My vision was to create a platform, like the Women in Exhibitions Network, that could help increase the number of women in decision-making positions.
 To help empower women to make the steps we need to grow in our careers.
 Now, a few years later, we are here to stay and to serve the needs and challenges women have in the exhibition industry.

 How can we best support and empower the next generation of women leaders?

 Particularly the younger generation in our industry are very eager to learn, be advised and helped in the process of career development.
-Which is why Women in Exhibitions Network has introduced The Academy, delivered by Shinesmith, with our different leadership programs, there’s the Mentoring scheme where mentees can learn from the industry’s best, our regular webinars with Exhibition News, and our virtual and live events.
+Which is why Women in Exhibitions Network has introduced The Academy with our different leadership programs, there’s the Mentoring scheme where mentees can learn from the industry’s best, our regular webinars with Exhibition News, and our virtual and live events.
 Showing the role models is not always the solution, we also need to showcase new talents in the industry who may be unknown but can make such an impact in our industry.

 Tell us a little about yourself, how did you get into exhibitions & events?

 Coming from a Romanian family, I moved to the Netherlands at 18 years old and finished my International Business and Languages study in Maastricht.
 Before getting into exhibitions and events, I first worked in education then in the maritime sector.
 What most attracted me to the industry, in 2016, was the great diversity of shows as you become a little expert in so many fields.